knights-lab/BURST/embalmlets/readme.md

 ## Huh?
-This subrepo contains a bunch of utilities that go along with embalmer in some way or another.
+This subrepo contains a bunch of utilities that go along with BURST in some way or another.